 Additional Programs & Initiatives

 The Colby Fellowship allows students to participate in wellness-based activities, provide resources to students, and help bring greater awareness to the importance of a holistic, balanced lifestyle.
-The application for the 2020-2021 Colby Fellowship will be made available in mid-March on Albany Law Link.
+The Office of Student Affairs will announce when a new Colby Fellow is needed and explain the application process.
+For any questions, contact StudentAffairs@albanylaw.edu.